LukeM94/B8IT150-CA/README.md

 8. Generate a PDF report of all jobs by clicking the Generate Job Report button on the jobs page
 9. You can search for a job via the search page based on its ID or title
 10. You can sort and filter jobs when they appear in the Jobs or Search page tables
 11. You can access admin mode by logging in with the email address: qa@freelanceflow.local and password: password.
-Then accessing the admin page via /admin URL, e.g. http://localhost:8000/admin
+You can then access the admin page via /admin URL, e.g. http://localhost:8000/admin